mathiasericsson/Asteriods-Multiplayer/README.md

-To see older comitt history, check the FPS-Multiplayer-tutorial repository.
+To see older commit history, check the FPS-Multiplayer-tutorial repository.

 The game: MP-Asteriods (but not shot asteroids but each others, like a battle royal :-p)